Skip to Content

 Ready to take the kids on a Yosemite vacation?
 Here are a few additional tips to keep in mind.
 And if your family is new to national parks travel generally, don’t my tips for national parks for beginners.

-3. Consider a winter visit: While most visitors come during the warmer months, Yosemite offers a totally different experience in winter.
+- Consider a winter visit: While most visitors come during the warmer months, Yosemite offers a totally different experience in winter.
 The park is often covered in snow and is even home to a small ski resort, Badger Pass, and an ice skating rink in Curry Village.
+See my complete guide to Yosemite in winter for all the tips!

-4. Plan for minimal cell service and very limited WiFi: While Yosemite may seem bustling and well traveled in many places, it has decidedly not entered the Information Age.
+- Plan for minimal cell service and very limited WiFi: While Yosemite may seem bustling and well traveled in many places, it has decidedly not entered the Information Age.
 Cell tower coverage is weak and the few places that do have WiFi are so glacially slow as to be almost unusable.
-(I found I couldn’t even upload static photos to Instagram on the WiFi at the Ahwahnee Hotel on our last visit in Summer 2020.)
+(I found I couldn’t even upload static photos to Instagram on the WiFi at the Ahwahnee Hotel on a visit a few years ago and the WiFi at Curry Village and Yosemite Valley Lodge was down during our two most recent trips into the park in 2023 & 2024).
 So don’t plan to rely on the internet at all.
 Pack paper maps and screenshot important digital information on your phone before your trip so you can access it offline while in the parks.

 Xtremes Marketing